BinayakDotel/ai-blog-agent/README.md

 Support

-For any issues or questions, please refer to the deployment logs on Railway or contact the project maintainer.
+For any issues or questions, please check the deployment logs or contact the project maintainer.